 - Be selective in the results you present.
 An effective short talk emphasizes one or two core results that the audience should come away with.
 Those who are interested can read the paper for more details.

-- Tables and figures should be legible from 30 feet away.
+- Tables and figures should be clear and legible.
 Do not simply cut and paste tables/figures from the paper in a way that makes them hard to read for the audience.
-Results the audience can actually see and absorb in a short timeframe will have the maximum impact.
+Results the audience can see clearly will have the maximum impact.

 - Cramming a lot of information into a small number of slides is distracting.
 The goal is to convey the main points to the audience so that they know what you did, how you did it and what you found.